 After meeting on the Lannon in 1997 on one of our first “Teen Night” sails, Heath married his longtime girlfriend, Yvonne Brown on the Lannon in the summer of 2008.
 Captain Tom performed the ceremony and then we had a glorious sail to celebrate.
 They bought their own home a few years ago and live in West Gloucester.

 Yvonne does mostly behind-the-scenes work for the Lannon, including graphic design and marketing.
 She is also responsible for the redesign of this website.
 She graduated from Gloucester High School in 2001, and went on to work as an administrative assistant before going back to school to earn her degree in Graphic Design.
-She then went on to working as a web designer/creative director at a tech company in Salem, MA for several years.
-She is now a full-time Creative Director for a small publishing company.
+She then went on to working as a Creative Director at a web/tech company in Salem, MA for several years.
+She is now a full-time Production Manager for a publishing company.
 In her spare time, she likes to come sailing on the Lannon with Heath, travel, and spend time with family and friends.
-She and Heath are expecting their first child (a daughter) in early August of this year.
-They hope to get her out on the boat for a sail before the end of the season!
+She and Heath had their first child, a happy and healthy baby girl, Isabelle Kay Ellis, in early August of 2018.
+They got her out on the boat for a couple of sails before the end of the season!

 Born in 1950 in Gloucester, MA, Tom Ellis graduated from St. Peter’s Boys High School in 1969 and Wentworth Institute of Technology with an associate degree in production engineering technology.
 From 1971 to 1985, he worked for the family construction business, Fred Ellis & Sons, Inc. The scope of the work included repairs and maintenance of existing homes, the construction of new and solar homes, as well as finish work on commercial office space.
 The company also bought, improved, and sold single and multi-family homes during this period.